gurkanucar/time-based-auth/readme.md

 # Web-Based Authentication and Authorization Study
 ### Abstract
-### This study explores various authentication and authorization methods employed in web-based software, highlighting their strengths and weaknesses.
-It proposes the development of a more secure system by dynamically adapting the login process to incorporate a time-based one-time password (TOTP) system, similar to those used by Steam Guard and Symantec.
-This approach enhances security by rendering captured network data obsolete for subsequent requests due to stringent time constraints.
+### This study examines the authentication and authorization methods used in
+web-based software and discusses the advantages and disadvantages of these methods.
+It also shows that a more secure system can be developed.
+Security is increased by dynamically adapting the login method to client-server requests with a time-based one-time password similar to Steam Guard and Symantec.
+This method ensures that even if people monitoring the packets on the network obtain the information, a second request made with the same information will be invalid due to time constraints
 ![alt text](img.png)